Skip to main content

 8 mentions Positive Neutral Negative

-The game has been reported to have several bugs, including glitches that can cause frozen end-turns, but these issues are generally manageable.
+The game has been reported to have several bugs, including glitches that can cause frozen end-turns, but these issues are generally easy to resolve.
 Despite these problems, players note that the game loads quickly and runs smoothly overall.

 • “This game is buggy.”